Edition for Web Developers — Last Updated 3 June 2023

 ", then set response to an appropriate network error and break.

-This results in a network error as one cannot simultaneously provide a clean slate to a response using cross-origin opener policy and sandbox the result of navigating to that response.
+This results in a network error as one cannot simultaneously provide a clean slate to a response using opener policy and sandbox the result of navigating to that response.

 If response is not a network error, navigable is a child navigable, and the result of performing a cross-origin resource policy check with navigable's container document's origin, navigable's container document's relevant settings object, request's destination, response, and true is blocked, then set response to a network error and break.